-- a. penetrative, and - b. taking into consideration whether the person was institutionally vulnerable and there was related non-sexual abuse, it would be reasonable to conclude that the sexual abuse was so egregious, long-term or disabling to the person as to be particularly severe.
+- a.
+Penetrative. - b.
+And, taking into consideration whether the person was institutionally vulnerable and there was related non-sexual abuse, it would be reasonable to conclude that the sexual abuse was so egregious, long-term or disabling to the person as to be particularly severe.

-Survivors and support services submitted strong views to the Review that the requirement for penetrative abuse to occur in order to receive the extreme circumstances payment is inappropriate and that the definition of extreme circumstances should be extended to include non-penetrative abuse.11

-11 Submissions to the Review 119b, 121, 139, 142, 166.
+Survivors and support services submitted strong views to the Review that the requirement for penetrative abuse to occur in order to receive the extreme circumstances payment is inappropriate and that the definition of extreme circumstances should be extended to include non-penetrative abuse (Submissions to the Review 119b, 121, 139, 142, 166).

 The Review agrees that the requirement for penetration disregards the very serious and longterm effects of other categories of serious sexual abuse.
 In this regard, based on submissions, the Review also questions the requirement for there to have been penetrative abuse to receive the highest payment amount under the Assessment Framework.
-There would be circumstances where sexual abuse that did not include penetration would be so serious, egregious, long-term or disabling to a person that is should be classified as particularly severe and warrant a higher recognition payment than the current contact abuse payment would provide.12
+There would be circumstances where sexual abuse that did not include penetration would be so serious, egregious, long-term or disabling to a person that is should be classified as particularly severe and warrant a higher recognition payment than the current contact abuse payment would provide (Submissions to the Review 119b, 121, 139, 142, 166).